 Pour in the beef broth, add beef cube and tomato puree, stir and cover.

 Cook on low/medium heat for 30 minutes.

-If you like it thicker, mix some flour with water and combine with the liquid with a whisk.
+If you like it thicker, mix some flour and cornstarch with water and combine to the sauce with a whisk.

 Remove and place on a hot serving plate.

 Can be served with mashed or boiled Potatoes.

 If you are using the Instant Pot: 2 cups water, 1, onion, 1/2 cup wine. place cabbage rolls on a trivet.
 Close top and high pressure for 13 minutes with 5 minutes slow release.
 Prepare gravy.